ebrotz/javaee-cloud-example/README.md

 * keycloak's DB password is in plain text.
 * mariadb's root password is in plain text.
 * The keycloak user is created with a fixed password in the DB setup script
+* Port exposures are used to see the applications